 In addition to your heart beating faster trying to pump less blood through your system, crash diets and cleanses disrupt the supply of electrolytes that keep your heart beating.
 When no food is coming in or food and fluids are rapidly leaving your body the resulting lack of electrolytes, particularly sodium, potassium and magnesium leads to decreased cardiovascular function and irregularities like dangerous heart arrhythmias.

 Extremely low calorie crash diets or fad diets like the grapefruit diet or cabbage diet do not provide the nutrients your body needs to function properly.
 Soon you’ll be short on iron, calcium, vitamins and amino acids.
-You’ll most likely eventually experience anemia, bone loss and muscle wasting as your body “eats” muscle tissue (lean mass) to support your metabolism.
+You’ll most likely eventually experience anaemia, bone loss and muscle wasting as your body “eats” muscle tissue (lean mass) to support your metabolism.

 Remember that loss of lean mass I was talking about?
 Yeah that.